netresearch/docker-validator-w3c/README.md

 ## How to run

-Use docker-compose to run this w3c validator along with v.Nu, docker-compose.yml example:
+Use docker compose to run this W3C validator along with Nu Html Checker (v.Nu), docker-compose.yml example:

 ```yml
 ---